-

 I wrote out my complaint, keeping the tone neutral, and my demand for repayment, on the computer to keep a record and using the letter and number under the barcode on the envelope as a reference.

-It was then pasted the text into the website, and sent off.
+I then pasted the text into the website and sent it.

-An immediate computer generated message receipt email arrived - and then four days later, another email letter from a ‘Mme Volbrecht’ who identified herself as the area district manager.
+An immediate computer generated message receipt email arrived followed four days later by an email letter from a ‘Mme Volbrecht’ who identified herself as the area district manager.

 Email received did not address any of the points raised

-It was obviously computer generated, addressed none of the points raised, and advised me to pay taxes when I ordered goods.
+It was obviously also computer generated as it did not addressed any of the points raised and advised me to pay taxes when I ordered goods.

-Armed with this letter I then turned to the Médiateur de la consommation for La Poste, and started filling their online complaints form, only to be blocked because I had not got a second refusal letter from the hierarchy of La Poste.
+Armed with this letter I then turned to the Médiateur de la consommation for La Poste, and started filling their online complaints form, only to be blocked because I had not got a second refusal letter from La Poste.

-Luckily the Médiateur site was able to give me an address to write to, something I was not able to find on the La Poste site, nor was it included in the letter they sent rejecting my request.
+Luckily the Médiateur site was able to give me an address to whch to write, something I was not able to find on the La Poste site, nor was it included in the letter they sent rejecting my request.

 No email address was available and the post address is: